smatsushima1/acq_api_dev/far/README.md

 If all the regulation had the same formatting and structure, perusing their contents will easier and more efficient.
 The current version of the FAR isn't unreadable, but it could use some improvements.

-### Problem 2: Hyperlinks with arbitrary names
+### Hyperlinks with arbitrary names
 Scoring through the html code, you can find numerous examples of hyperlink ID's that make no sense at all.
 Take HHSAR part 317: the contents of this has almost not a single id that makes logical sense.
 For example, what exactly is `P8_300` supposed to mean in a section that direcetly preceeds `P18_1718`?

 Each section should have a hyperlink of course, but how about a more generalized format such as the actual reference of the text in the regulation? `P8_300` is the hyperlink ID for HHSAR 317.105-1.
 What if it was called `0317_105_1` so that we can parse this ID and easily get the part, section, and subsection?
 Having links like this in a more standardized format will allow setting up the webpage so much easier and more convenient.
 A solid foundation eases future edits.

-### Problem 3: Separate html files for each and every subsection
+## Problem 2: Separate html files for each and every subsection
 I believe that each subsection for every regulation deserves to be it's own object in some sort of database to be pulled or edited at will.
 However, each of these subsections absolutely does not need to be their own html file.

 Individuals in the acquisition field are not trained to read just the specific verbiage of text that relates to their requirement: they are taught to 'zoom-out' to the prescription of said text, then to 'zoom-out' even further to see if it still applies.
 This 'zooming-out' is crucial to ensuring any and all text applies to the issues at hand, and having one html file per subsection is inefficient, unnecessary, and wasteful of space.